d3k4z/burp-copy-as-ffuf/README.md

 ## Installation

 - Check if jython standalone is present in `Extender -> Options -> Python Environment`
-- Load the extention `Extender -> Extentions -> Add -> select path to CopyAsFFUF.py`
+- Load the extention `Extender -> Extensions -> Add -> select path to CopyAsFFUF.py`

 > Hopefully at some point PortSwigger with make it available in the bApp store